isaac0804/SLAM_dummy/README.md

 ## Status
 Abandoned Project.
 I used so much time (more than 3 days) trying to have g2opy and pangolin library working on my Windows 10 and it is so frustrating.
 I think I should focus on learning the other things and come back once I feel like it.
 (I still think SLAM is cool though)

+1 April 2021
+I install a linux system in my external ssd and I got g2opy and pangolin running now.

 ## Library
 - cv2 for feature detection
 ## Demo Images